ubirch/ubirch-event-log/event-log-verification-service/README.md

 **Note**: For the following examples, you should take into account the environment you are working on.
 DEV, DEMO or PRO and change the URL accordingly.

+**Note**: Verifications 2, 3, and 4, check for the validity of the upp in terms of signature of the upp, chain and unpacking.

+This system talks internally to the Identity Service: https://github.com/ubirch/ubirch-id-service to retrieve the available keys.

 ## (1) https://verify.demo.ubirch.com/api/upp

 This endpoint basically only queries for the existence of the upp.
 It checks that it has been stored on our backend.
 No further checks are performed.
 You may think about this as a quick check.